Nepal Trekking Permit: Everything you need to know

 • TIMS Card

-The TIMS card helps to get the details of the trekkers, nationality, passport number, and route used for tracking their movement in their journey.
-The TIMS card is compulsory for solo trekkers as well as those in groups with guides or porters.
-It costs $20 US for a single entry to a particular restricted area.
+The TIMS card helps to get the details of the trekkers, their nationality, passport number, and route used for tracking their movement in their journey.
+It costs $15 US for a single entry to a particular area.
 The permits cannot be returned or extended and are not transferable after they complete the issuing process.

 • National Park Permit